ppy/osu-wiki/wiki/Game_Modes/osu!/en.md

 _Smoke in key bindings settings; hold `C` key to trigger by default in osu!_

 - Depending on difficulty setting and the timing tolerance, tapping on the hit object _way too early_ will heavily vibrate the hit object instead.
-- Releasing slider ball on empty slider path without hidden or visible slider ticks does not breaks combo nor gives any score.
+- Releasing slider ball on empty slider path without hidden or visible slider ticks does not result in combo break nor any score given.
-  Slider only checks whether the starting circle was clicked, the slider ticks was collected, and ending circle was completed successfully or not.
+  Slider judgement only check for whether the starting circle was clicked, the slider ticks was collected, and ending circle was completed successfully or not.
 - Changing spin direction in the middle of a spin will cause the spinner to slow down (spins per minute will go down to 0 to reset the spin orientation), then spin in the correct direction.
   The spin progress will not be lost during the reorientation (it will not increase instead), and will continue to increase on reverse spin.
+- Not spinning around the centre core of the spinner will **not** be considered as a valid spin.
 - Smoke last longer than default in-game cursor trail.
   Apply smoke effects sparsely to prevent old smoke effects disappearing too quickly.
 - Mascot for osu! is [pippi][Mascots#pippi wikilink].
 - When played by [Auto][Auto wikilink], the player name will be _osu!_.

-### Others
+### History

 ![Combo Fire][Combo Fire image]

 _Combo Fire_

-- Older version of osu! used to emulate some of the elements from the ouendan series before being removed or replaced.
+- Older version of osu! used to emulate some of the elements from the _ouendan_ series before being removed or replaced.
   - Combo fire when hitting new combo milestones.
     - Removed on 5th of March, 2013, due to performance issues.
-  - The first version of default skin, which was _osu!default by peppy_ skin, which provides an almost identical copy of the ouendan interface.
+  - The first version of default skin using v1 skin behaviour, which was _osu!default by peppy_ skin, provides an almost identical copy of the _ouendan_ interface.
-    - Replaced by nicer current default skin.
+    - It was replaced by nicer current default skin using v2 skin behaviour.
+  - The most notable feature difference between v1 and v2 skin behaviour is the spinner.
+    - The v1 skin behaviour for a spinner would increment the spinner meter from bottom to top in levels until it is full as per _ouendan_ series.
+      - The timer is a circle inside the spinner which will converge to the centre core of the spinner.
+The spinner ends when the timer circle reached the centre core of the spinner.
+    - The v2 skin behaviour for a spinner would slowly expand the spinner circle to full size and glows when it is completed.
+      - The timer is the outer circle of the spinner which changes colour.
+The spinner ends when the timer circle colour changed completely.
 - The first three beatmaps ranked on the same day (7th of October, 2007) when the online leaderboard went live were:-
   - [Kenji Ninuma - DISCO PRINCE (peppy)](https://osu.ppy.sh/s/1 "Kenji Ninuma - DISCO PRINCE (peppy)"), or `discoprince`; which was apparently mapped in around an hour.
   - [Ni-Ni - 1,2,3,4, 007 \[Wipeout Series\] (MCXD)](https://osu.ppy.sh/s/3 "Ni-Ni - 1,2,3,4, 007 [Wipeout Series] (MCXD)") , or `Ni-Ni - 1,2,3,4, 007 [Wipeout Series]`.